bws428/bws428.github.io/_posts/2020-05-20-raspberry-pi-zero-w-setup.md

 sudo raspi-config
 ```

-This will brin up the Raspberry Pi Software Configuration Tool, which will allow you to complete most of the configuration you'll need to do before starting a project or installing other software.
+This will bring up the Raspberry Pi Software Configuration Tool, which will allow you to complete most of the configuration you'll need to do before starting a project or installing other software.

 {% include image.html file="config.png" description="Raspberry Pi Software Configuration Tool" %}